TihomirGeorgiev3/SHGtoSpark_part_1/README.md

 Running time:

-Running time for the small data sets provided here was less than 7.5s for each algorithm.
+Running time for the small data sets provided here was less than 7.5 s for each algorithm.